daattali/beautiful-jekyll/aboutjanet.md

 ### Early Education

 Born in a small town, Leamington, Tomato Capital of Canada.
 Graduated from St. Clair College, Windsor, Ontario in 1982 with a diploma of Business/Data Processing.
 Her first job was with the Federal Government as a mainframe programmer.
 She went on to work in the private sector first with a publishing company, then an American newspaper company and finally worked at a Canadian Financial Institution.
 She continuously held positions with increasing responsibility and scope.

+### Freelance Career

+She started her .... with Aspen Butler, then Mortgage Executive, Elance, consulting.

 ### Family